 - Please read this guidance carefully and discuss it with your child

-- Do not send your child to school if they or anyone in the household has COVID-19 symptoms or they are required to self-isolate or quarantine
+- Do not send your child to school if they have COVID-19 symptoms or have tested positive

 - Ensure that we have at least two up to date contact details so that we can contact you if your child becomes unwell at school